Finite-size corrections to Fermi's golden rule: I. Decay rates: A finite-time interval effect

-The states $|\beta \rangle$ of satisfying $E_{\beta}=E_{\alpha}$ contribute to the decay rate, Eq.\,$(\ref{rate})$ and the states $|\beta\rangle$ of $E_{\beta} \neq E_{\alpha}$ contribute to the finite-size correction.
-Since $E_{\beta}$ is continuous, those states of $E_{\beta} \approx E_{\alpha}$ are sensitive to boundary conditions and so is the finite-size correction.
-For the computation of the probabilities of processes measured in experiments, the wave functions for the outgoing waves and in-coming waves should be localized around their centers, as were emphasized in textbooks of quantum field theory \cite{QFT}.
-The wave packets satisfy this property and are used.
-They can be replaced with the plane waves in the particle zone, but in wave zone they are necessary to compute the finite-size corrections.
-We study the finite-size corrections to transition probabilities with wave packets.
-These amplitudes are described by scattering matrix $S[\text T]$ defined at a finite-time interval T. $S[\text T]$ is different from the ordinary S-matrix, $S[\infty]$, and has unique properties.
-The coefficients in ${1}/{\text T}$ expansions become finite with a use of $S[\text T]$.
+The states $|\beta\rangle$ satisfying $E_\beta = E_\alpha$ contribute to the decay rate, Eq. \eqref{eq13}, and the states $|\beta\rangle$ of $E_\beta \neq E_\alpha$ contribute to the finite-size correction.
+Since $E_\beta$ is continuous, those states of $E_\beta \approx E_\alpha$ are sensitive to boundary conditions and so is the finite-size correction.
+For computation of the probabilities of processes measured in experiments, the wave functions for the outgoing waves and incoming waves should be localized around their centers, as has been emphasized in textbooks of quantum field theory; see, for instance, Refs. \cite{16,17,18,19,20,21} \footnote{In Refs. \cite{16,17,18,19,20,21}, $S[\infty]$ was studied with large wave packets.
+In Ref. \cite{22}, the complete set of wave packets is constructed with those that have centers of position and momentum and is used. $S[T]$ thus constructed is studied here.}.
+The wave packets satisfy this property and are necessary.
+They can be replaced with the plane waves in $S[T]$ in the particle zone, but, in the wave zone, wave packets in $S[T]$ cannot be replaced with plane waves.
+We compute the finite-size corrections to transition probabilities with $S[T]$ expressed by wave packets. $S[T]$ is different from $S[\infty]$, and has unique properties.
+Finite $1/T$ corrections are found.